valhallasw/py2/README.rst

 License
 -------

 Available under the MIT license.
+See LICENSE for details.